What Does Range Mean In A Car?

 Electric Car in Charging Station.

-When it comes to hybrids, it’s a little more intricate.
+When it comes to hybrids, it’s a bit more intricate.
 There are now two factors to consider – the two different energy sources.
 In most hybrid cars, these are gasoline and battery-supplied electricity.

 With so many varied designs, it’s challenging to accurately narrow down the precise formulas hybrid ECUs use.

 It’ll be some combination of the formulas explored in the preceding two sections, following the same principles.
-The car will work out how much fuel and charge are being used so far, on average, and use this value to calculate the estimated remaining range.
+The vehicle will work out how much fuel and charge are being used so far, on average, and use this value to calculate the predicted remaining range.

 What Affects Range In A Car?